Beef: Cancer, cardiovascular disease, and diabetes

 According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
 Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.

 If meat is processed, such as by salting, curing, or smoking, health risks further increase.
 The IARC found "convincing" evidence that processed meat causes cancer in humans.
 The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.

 A 2010 meta-analysis found that processed red meat (and all processed meat) was correlated with a higher risk of coronary heart disease, although based on studies that separated the two, this meta-analysis found that red meat intake was not associated with higher incidence of coronary heart disease.
-As of 2020, there is substantial evidence for a link between high consumption of red meat and coronary heart disease.
+As of 2020, there is substantial evidence for a link between high consumption of processed red meat and coronary heart disease.